 Is there a better season for Chefs??
 The months of October and November bring two Thanksgivings for this American who lives in Canada!
 It is truly my favourite time of year.

 I was in upstate New York in 2000 when I noticed a big bird slowly moving in the woods.
 My dog took chase – it ran about 10 feet and flew up into some branches, or I should say threw some branches.
 Then, the bird fell back down to the ground and kept running.
-It was huge – this was my first Wild Turkey spotting.
+It was huge – this was my first Wild Turkey experience.

 I have made Turkey a variety of ways and enjoy them all, which brings me to this months recipe.
 This classic recipe is great for people of all ages.
 Since Thanksgiving is a family holiday, it fits perfectly into the season.
 Please look to your local Butcher for a Turkey that is Hormone & Anti-Biotic free for your best quality.

-Roasted Turkey with Smoked Bison Stuffing
+Roasted Turkey with Smoked Bison Stuffing feeds 4 – 6 people

 For the Turkey: